mmccall0813/encore-lb-docs/other/authenticating.md

 To access an authorized endpoint, you need to include an authorization header with your request.
-The header should contain your API key encoded into base64 with "`Bearer `"  at the beginning.
+The header should contain your API key in plaintext with "`Bearer `"  at the beginning.

 Example of a valid auth header (assuming the API key exists on the server):
 ```
-authorization: Bearer eW91dHViZS5jb20vd2F0Y2g/dj1kUXc0dzlXZ1hjUQ==
+authorization: Bearer hawktuah
 ```

 ### Obtaining an API key